apisec-inc/documentation/docs/adding-endpoints-via-cli.md

-# Adding Endpoints via CLI
+# Add Endpoints via CLI

 ## Overview
 This document outlines the steps that are needed to add an endpoint using the command line.
 For adding endpoints using the UI, refer to the 'Add Endpoints - UI' section from the left hand navigation.